metabrainz/musicbrainz-docker/README.md

   (On macOS, use [Homebrew](https://brew.sh/).)
 * Linux or macOS
   (Windows is not documented yet, it is recommended to use Ubuntu via VirtualBox instead.)

+If you use Docker Desktop on macOS you may need to increase the amount of memory available to containers from the default of 2GB:

+* Preferences > Resources > Memory

 If you use Ubuntu 19.10 or later, the above requirements can be set up by running:
 ```bash